-1 Climate-mediated hybridization and the future of Andean forests

-- 23 Running title: Hybridization in Andean forests4 - 5 Ellen J. Quinlan, Craig A. Layman, and Miles R. Silman 6 - 7 Department of Biology, Wake Forest University, Winston-Salem, North Carolina, USA 27109 - 8 Corresponding Author: quinej18@wfu.edu 9 - 10 Acknowledgements: The authors would like to thank Ellen Weinheimer and Annerine Myburgh for their - 11 comments on earlier versions of this manuscript.
-Support provided by NSF LTREB 1754647 to MRS and - 12 the Sabin Center for Environment and Sustainability at Wake Forest University.
-Figure created with - 13 BioRender.com.
+1 Climate-mediated hybridization and the future of Andean forests 2 3 Running title: Hybridization in Andean forests 4 5 Ellen J. Quinlan, Craig A. Layman, and Miles R. Silman 6 7 Department of Biology, Wake Forest University, Winston-Salem, North Carolina, USA 27109 and The 8 Sabin Center for Environment and Sustainability, Wake Forest University, Winston-Salem, North 9 Carolina, USA 27109 10 11 Corresponding Author: quinej18@wfu.edu 12 13 Acknowledgements: The authors would like to thank Ellen Weinheimer and Annerine Myburgh for their 14 comments on earlier versions of this manuscript.
+Support provided by NSF LTREB 1754647 to MRS and 15 the Andrew Sabin Center for Environment and Sustainability at Wake Forest University.
+No permits were 16 obtained or required for this work.
+Figure created with BioRender.com.
+17 Conflicts of Interest: The authors declare no conflicts of interest.

-14 ABSTRACT
+ABSTRACT

-16 The tropical Andes face unprecedented warming and shifting precipitation patterns due to climate change 17 and land-use alteration, challenging the futures of Andean forests.
-During the Quaternary, many Andean trees responded to climate change through upslope migrations, but while there is evidence of ongoing 18 upslope migrations in many species, they are at rates far below what is need to remain in equilibrium with 19 20 current climate.
-Similarly, given the number of generations required for adaptation and the long life-spans of many tropical trees, it is unlikely that most species will be able to adapt fast enough.
-This synthesis 21 22 explores the role of migration induced secondary contact and hybridization as potential mechanisms for 23 accelerating the adaptive response Andean forests.
-Hybridization, historically underappreciated in tropical 24 trees, is increasingly recognized as an important driver of speciation and ecological diversity.
-It may 25 facilitate gene flow and introgression, providing novel genetic combinations that enhance species 26 resilience to climate change.
-This process can generate new allelic diversity, allowing species to adapt 27 more rapidly than through mutation alone.
+The tropical Andes face unprecedented warming and shifting precipitation patterns due to climate change and land-use alteration, challenging the futures of Andean forests.
+During the Quaternary, many Andean trees responded to climate change through upslope migrations, but while there is evidence of such ongoing migrations in many species, they are at rates far below what is needed to remain in equilibrium with current climate.
+Similarly, given the number of generations required for adaptation and the long lifespans of many tropical trees, it is unlikely that most species will be able to adapt fast enough.
+This synthesis explores the role of migration induced secondary contact and hybridization as potential mechanisms for accelerating the adaptive response of Andean forests.
+Hybridization, historically underappreciated in tropical trees, is increasingly recognized as an important driver of speciation and ecological diversity.
+It may facilitate gene flow and introgression, providing novel genetic combinations that enhance species resilience to climate change.
+This process can generate new allelic diversity, allowing species to adapt more rapidly than through mutation or selection on standing variation alone.
 However, hybridization can also lead to negative outcomes like genetic swamping and outbreeding depression.
-Conservation strategies should consider the potential 28 29 benefits and risks of hybridization in maintaining biodiversity under changing environmental conditions.
-30 As habitat fragmentation and deforestation exacerbate the challenges faced by these forests, preserving 31 habitat connectivity will be crucial to facilitate migration and gene flow, potentially aiding the survival of 32 many Andean tree species in the Anthropocene.
+Conservation strategies should consider the potential benefits and risks of hybridization in maintaining biodiversity under changing environmental conditions.
+As habitat fragmentation and deforestation exacerbate the challenges faced by these forests, preserving habitat connectivity will be crucial to facilitate migration and gene flow, potentially aiding the survival of many Andean tree species in the Anthropocene.

-34 Keywords: climate change, Andes, hybridization, gene flow, biodiversity, adaptation, migration,

-- 35 introgression, conservation, tropical montane forests - 36 37
+Keywords: climate change, Andes, hybridization, gene flow, biodiversity, adaptation, migration, introgression, conservation, tropical montane forests

-38 1.
-INTRODUCTION
+1. INTRODUCTION